Hihaheho/Desk/docs/blog/0001-introduce-desk.md

 Desk is:
 - Excel but Minecraft: a reinvention of Excel to fascinate both hackers and gamers.
-- a reinvention of Smalltalk environments but with a functional and statically typed language.
+- a reinvention of Smalltalk environments including the GUI and message passing but with a functional and statically typed language.

 ## Related buzzwords (actually I don't like buzzwords).